Antitrust Internal Audits on Pricing, Distribution Practices, Competitor Collaborations and More

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare antitrust counsel to advise clients on developing and conducting internal audits.
+This CLE course will prepare antitrust counsel to advise clients on developing and conducting internal audits.
 The panel will address how to conduct specific audits to evaluate pricing issues, collaborations with competitors, distribution practices, document creation practices, and trade association activities.

 - Internal Audits Overview